EvotecIT/DnsClientX/README.md

 ## Credits

-This project general idea is based on [DnsOverHttps](https://github.com/actually-akac/DnsOverHttps) by [@akac](https://github.com/actually-akac) which was a starting point for **DnsClientX**.
+This project general idea is based on [DnsOverHttps](https://github.com/actually-akac/DnsOverHttps) by [@akac](https://github.com/actually-akac) which was an inspiration for **DnsClientX**.
 I've decided to take it a step further and make it more generic and more flexible.
 I've also added more providers and more options to the library, improving .
 I've also added tests to make sure everything works as expected.

 ## TO DO